‘Only to be Consumed’ in Canada

 Welcome back to the show.

-After months of banging our heads against the wall, all we really had to show for it was like a couple of solid theories.
+So, after months of banging our heads against the wall, all we really had to show for it was like a couple of solid theories.

-We felt like this had to be answerable and we were letting them down if we didn't pull it off.
+And even though An was totally fine with those theories being their answer, we weren't.
+We felt like this had to be answerable, and we were letting them down if we didn't pull it off.

-So we hunkered down and we focused on our real target, the company that manufactured Ans Betty Crocker icing, signature brands.
+So, we hunkered down and we focused on our real target, the company that manufactured Ans Betty Crocker Icing signature brands.

 And once we did that, everything that we'd spent months trying to get an answer to came together so quickly, like in a matter of days.

+It started with Amore sending signature brands CEO Joe Enn's our no surprises letter.
 She told him about the icing that Ann had purchased at Vancouver, the weird label on the back.

 She told him that we had confirmed with the Canadian Food Inspection Agency that it was not a legal requirement.
+And she told him about the two theories we were working with.

 The first being that the sugar content might be too high to be eaten on its own.

-And the second being that the food coloring concentration in the icing either exceeded or nearly exceeded Canadian standards.
+And the second being that the food coloring concentration concentration in the icing either exceeded or nearly exceeded Canadian standards.
+By the next day,

-By the next day, CEO Joe had gotten back to us.
+CEO Joe had gotten back to us.

-Instead, Joe said, and now I'm not paraphrasing, he said, quote, happy to help.
+Instead, Joe said, and now I'm not paraphrasing, he said,

+Happy to help.
 I love the interest in the brand.

+And another thing about Joe, he's a proud Canadian.
 So I think that did make him more inclined to help us with this very specific to Canada problem.

 So when we got Joe's email, we finally had the who and why that An was looking for, and we got back in touch with him.
+So are you ready for the answer?
+I am so ready.

-And he was like, yeah, that too.
+We clarified, these are tubes, and he was like, yeah, that too.

 So